JustPhantom50/Discord-Staff-System/README.md

 staff_force_logout @user - Forces a user logout to prevent abuse (is owner only) staff_login - login to the staff system (you will have to be added)

+functions:
+@is_staff() - its a command check so @ it right after the command call. will check to see if you are a staff member is_admin(ctx) - just a function, that will check to see if you are an admin is_mod(ctx) - just a function, that will check to see if you are a mod is_support(ctx) - just a function, that will check to see if you are a support member

+roles types are as follows but can be changed: admin - admin, owner, core_team mod - mod, moderator support - support

 Config:
 By default when you log in, you have 10 minutes to do what you need to do then it forces a logout. you can change that by going to line 54 and replacing "600" with your desired amount of seconds.
 If you do not want that function, comment out lines 48-63 and line 46